designforliterature/web/README.md

 ## Single-Machine, Development Installation

-##### IMPORTANT: this is in early, pre-release development, so it's not recommended that you install this.
+##### IMPORTANT: this is an early, pre-release version, so it's not recommended that you install it yet--not to mention to use it.
 But if you do install it and encounter any problems getting the initial screen/page (not bugs!), please report them to me.

 - Install (1) `git`, (2) latest `nodejs`, and (3) `MongoDB 2.4.x`
 - Open a Unix shell and clone this git directory: `git clone https://github.com/design4literature/web`